BIDS-apps

 -a ARGS, --args ARGS Additional arguments that are passed to synthstrip (NB: Use quotes and

-include at least one space character to prevent premature parsing) (default:)
+include at least one space character to prevent premature parsing) (default:

--c, --cluster Use the DRMAA library to submit the skullstrip jobs to a high-performance
+Use the DRMAA library to submit the skullstrip jobs to a high-performance

 examples: